Your money-making expert. Financial journalist, TV and radio personality.

 Going green!
 We have all heard about it, but what exactly does it mean?
 The aim is to protect the environment and sustain natural resources for current and future generations by developing green habits.

 The big thing many have done to go green recently without knowing it is exercising outside.
-Gym culture has been such a big part of our lives for so long now, it’s become the norm.
-Treadmills, cross trainers, rowing and weight machines.
-All things you will find in even the most basic gym, and they’re great!
+Gym culture has been such a big part of our lives for so long now it’s become the norm.
+Treadmills, cross trainers, rowing, and weight machines.
+All the things you will find in even the most basic gym, and they’re great!

 However, those machines take a lot of energy to power them throughout the day.
 They are turned on 24/7 in lots of places, and then you have the lights and air conditioners running simultaneously.

-Taking gyms away from us has taught us that we don’t need the gym to keep fit!
-The Couch to 5K challenge gave many people stuck at home an incentive to get exercising regularly.
+The Couch to 5K challenge incentivizes many people to exercise regularly.
 Carry on habits like this!
 Go for a walk, run to your heart’s content, do aerobics in the park, cycle… There are so many different ways to get/keep fit while keeping your carbon footprint down!

 Sometimes, our cars are necessary.
 However, we’re all guilty of using them to drive very short distances when, really, we could walk!

-Many of us have found we’re using our cars far less now we’re working from home.
+Many of us have found we’re using our cars far less now we’re hybrid working.
 More than that, we’ve taken up walking everywhere.

 Washing machines and dishwashers take a ridiculous amount of energy to power them.
 They use a lot of water, too!
 Only use them when you have a full load to do.
 If there’s space in the dishwasher, don’t turn it on.
 If you need something out of it, wash it by hand!
 If you’ve got half a load of washing, then wait.
 Doing one full load a week helps far more than doing two smaller loads on two different days.